rachmorse/website/README.md

 The original design was a template on Styleshout named Ceevee.
 You can download the code [here](https://www.styleshout.com/free-templates/ceevee/).

-The website is hosted using Netlify.
+The website is hosted using Github pages.